 Please see the link to another blog regarding the General Interview Question.

 I’ve been working as a Business Development Manager for three years.
-In my current job in the Business Development unit of my current employer, I handle identifying tender opportunities, preparing proposals, and travel planning for four executives and other staff members, etc. I also help to prepare fee proposals, risk and opportunity assessments reports.
+In my current job in the Business Development unit of my current employer, I handle identifying tender opportunities, preparing proposals, and travel planning for four executives and other staff members, etc. I also help to prepare fee proposals, and risk and opportunity assessment reports.
 I am a detail-oriented, well-ordered team member.

 I always aim to complete tasks in time with zero errors.
 I am an efficient communicator and I can efficiently manage multiple tasks by prioritizing one after the other.
 In my last year's performance reviews, my line manager gave me an outstanding rating and recommended me for promotion.